Princeduke223/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is the nested loop assignment
+this is the read me file